 Transfer:

 There are so many valuable benefits from converting VHS-C to Digital.
-Some benefits are necessary if you ever want to watch the videos again, some benefits are for convenience, and other benefits add terrific value to your videos that could not exist before.
+Some are necessary if you ever want to watch the videos again, some benefits are for convenience, and others add terrific value to your videos that could not exist before.

 Digitize VHS-C To Receive These Benefits: